 150 grams of tomatoes

 60 ml white wine

 To prepare the homemade semoly paste you have to put on the worktop the rhyme semola of hard wheat, salt and water and knead (by hand or in planetary) 20 minutes, until you get a smooth, homogeneous loaf.
 Wrap the loaf in food foil and leave to rest for at least 30 minutes.

-To make macaroni to the ferret, follow the VIDEO RECEIVED STEP: divide the dough into small pieces, make the cords and divide them into chunks.
+To make macaroni to the ferret, follow the VIDEO RECIPE STEP BY STEP: divide the dough into small pieces, make the cords and divide them into chunks.
 Then, using a wooden skewer if you don't have the traditional ferret (or sock iron), made the macaroni.
-If you want to consume the fresh pasta use it within an hour and keep it covered, if you want to let it dry, you can leave it in the air in a cool, dry place.
+If you want to consume the fresh pasta use it within an hour and store it covered, if you want to let it dry, you can leave it in the air in a cool, dry place.

 For the pepper sauce, wash and clean the peppers by removing the pigeon, the seeds and all the inner white filaments, then chop them to the knife in pieces.
 Clean and chop the onion.
 Brown the onion and a small piece of chilli in extra virgin olive oil and a little water until it is wilted.

 Add the peppers and brown them over high heat, salting slightly.
 Deglaze with white wine and, When the alcohol has evaporated, add tomatoes, Cook covered for 30 minutes, then find out, season with salt, add the basil and cook until you get a thick, fragrant pepper sauce.